 To the west of the Tree-in-the-Rock, travelers came to the highest point on the Lincoln Highway, the "Summit".

-In the late 1920's, the site was occupied by a log combination gas station and road house known as the
+From the mid-1920's until post-War years, the site was occupied by a log combination gas station and road house known as the

 Summit Tavern.
 Allegedly, some type of accommodation for travelers existed on the site as early as the late

 1880's, but any event in 1922 William C. Deming (1869-1949), newspaper publisher, politician, and Good Roads advocate in 1922 began beating the drums for construction of

 a hotel on the site.
 See State Tribune, Aug.
 17, 1922.
 Ultimately, Deming and Leslie A. Miller, later governor, constructed a small